Creating a new Judge

 { "command": "append-message", "message": "will be added to the judgement" }

-{ "command": "annotate", "row": 3, "column": 4, "text": "some info on the fourth line, fifth column of the source" }
+{ "command": "annotate-code", "row": 3, "column": 4, "text": "some info on the fourth line, fifth column of the source" }

 { "command": "start-tab", "title": "Tab One" }